 - 1. The Civil Rights Act of 1964 states "no person in the United States...can be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance. - 2.
 Executive Order 12898 (Environmental Justice) directed federal agencies to provide minority and low-income communities' access to public information and public participation in addition to identifying and addressing the disproportionately high and adverse human health or environmental effects of federal programs, policies, and activities on those populations. - 3.
-Limited English Proficiency (LEP) is addressed in Executive Order 13166, which ensured programs and activities provided in English are accessible to LEP persons. - 4.
-The Americans with Disabilities Act (ADA) requires public entity's facilities to be accessible to or usable by individuals with disabilities, ensuring participation in the public process.
+Limited English Proficiency (LEP) is addressed in Executive Order 13166, which requires Federal agencies to examine the services they provide, identify any need for services to those with LEP, and develop and implement a system to provide those services so LEP persons can have meaningful access to them.

-- 5. The Freedom of Information Act (FOIA) requires federal agencies to disclose any information required under FOIA unless it falls under one of nine exemptions which protect interests. - 6.
+- 4. The Americans with Disabilities Act (ADA) requires public entity's facilities to be accessible to or usable by individuals with disabilities, ensuring participation in the public process. - 5.
+The Freedom of Information Act (FOIA) requires federal agencies to disclose any information required under FOIA unless it falls under one of nine exemptions which protect interests. - 6.
 Colorado Sunshine Laws state all meetings of a quorum of three or more members of a body at which any public business is discussed or at which any formal action may be taken must be open to the public unless an exception applies. - 7.
 Colorado Open Records Act (CORA) requires all public records to be open for inspection by any person at reasonable times with some exceptions.